 Unearth the rich flavors of the Middle East with our Freekeh Soup, brimming with succulent lamb and hearty grains.

 Savor the Comfort of Freekeh Soup.
 When I was younger, my mom always had a pot of soup on the stove.
-The inviting aromas of tender meat and spices would waft through the house, warming the space and making it feel so cozy.
+The inviting aromas of tender meat and spices would waft through the house, warming the space and making it feel cozy.
 One of my favorite meals she made was a hearty, nutty soup full of lamb pieces and freekeh called Freekeh Soup.
-A broth as good as this one will leave you feeling warm and satisfied!
+A broth as good as this one will leave you warm and satisfied!
 Just wait until you try this recipe.

 I wasn’t the only one who couldn’t get enough of this Freekeh Soup.
-This was also one of my dad’s favorite soups; he would continue thanking my mom even two hours after we all finished eating, telling her, “Maybe God blessed your hands to make it!”
+This was also one of my dad’s favorite soups; he would continue thanking my mom two hours after we all finished eating, telling her, “Maybe God blessed your hands to make it!”
 Ahh, what a sweet thing to say!
 Growing up, this Freekeh Soup recipe was a staple in my household.
 I’m happy to share it with you!